Self-Driving Cars in the Browser

-The state (or the input to the neural nets) of the agent consists of two time-steps, the current time-step and the previous time-step.
+The state of the agent consists of two time-steps, the current time-step and the previous time-step .
 This helps the agent make decisions based on how things moved over time.
 For each time-step the agent receives information about its environment.
-This includes 19-distance sensors, which are arranged in different angles.
+This includes 19-distance sensors , which are arranged in different angles.
 You can think of these sensors as beams, that stop when they hit an object.
-The shorter the beam, the higher the input to the agent (0 – for no hit, 1 – for a very short beam).
-In addition, a time-step contains the current speed of the agent.
+The shorter the beam, the higher the input to the agent, 0 – for no hit, 1 – for an object that is directly in front of the car.
+In addition, a time-step contains the current speed of the agent .
 In total, the input to the neural networks is 158-dimensional.

 Imagine sitting in a room with a computer, looking at 158-numbers on the screen and having to press left or right in order to increase some kind of number, namely the reward.
 That is what this agent is doing.
 Isn’t that crazy?

 A major issue with DDPG is exploration.
 In regular DQN (deep Q‑networks) you have discrete actions from which you can choose from.
 So you can easily mix up your action-state-space by epsilon-greedily randomising actions.
 In continuous spaces (as the case with DDPG) this is not as easy.
 In this project I used dropout as a way to explore.
 This means dropping some neurons of the last layer of the actor network randomly and therefore obtaining some kind of variation in actions.